Calistoga, Napa Valley, California

 Ideally located in the heart of Napa Valley for tastings and restaurant bookings

-Just as good in winter for a cozy spa and food retreat than during summer months
+Just as good in winter for a cosy spa and food retreat than during summer months

 Each room comes with two cruiser bikes to ride around the grounds or pop into town